-Portsmouth City Museum and Records Office, The D-Day Museum, The Charles Dickens Birthplace, Southsea Castle, Eastney Beam Engine House and the Cumberland House Museum of Natural History are full of objects generously donated by members of the public that help us show the history of Portsmouth.
+Portsmouth Museum, The D-Day Museum, The Charles Dickens Birthplace, Southsea Castle, Eastney Beam Engine House and the Cumberland House Museum of Natural History are full of objects generously donated by members of the public that help us show the history of Portsmouth.

 So, you’d like to offer us your object?

-We hope that this will explain why we will accept some historical objects and not others.
+We hope that this will explain why we will accept some objects and not others.

 What do we collect?